How to Apply

 - Unofficial or official transcript (official transcript will be required prior to classes beginning)

 The statement of intent should capture a student’s intellectual development and interests.
-It should generally be one to three double-spaced pages in length.
+It should generally be two to three double-spaced pages in length.
 This is your opportunity to communicate in writing a strong argument about why you would be an excellent student in the Master of Science in Global Health program.

 - Articulate why you have selected the University of Notre Dame’s Master of Science in Global Health program.
 How do the goals of this specific program align with your future goals?